-While we've spent a fair amount of time talking about themes and how to build them these last few months, there is one aspect of home screen launcher theming that we've been mum on: layouts, the way you arrange the apps and widgets on your home screen.
-This is in part because layouts aren't always a part of theming, in fact I try to avoid specific layouts in my themes so it's more accessible to users of varying tastes.
+Even if you don't actively theme your phone, you do actively lay out your home screen.
+Layouts are the way you arrange the apps and widgets on your home screen.
+We don't talk about them nearly as much when theming as we should.
+In fact, I try to avoid specific layouts in my themes so they are more accessible to users of varying tastes.
 But layouts are important, whether you intend to theme your phone or not.

-1. Heavy home screens
+Heavy home screens

 These are without a doubt the most prevalent layouts in the mobile space, in part because these layouts look a lot like how Windows Phone and iOS home screens look: a vast sea of app icons and (maybe) widgets.
 For users who have recently migrated from one of these platforms, or users on their first smartphone, this busy layout is a taste of the familiar, like the desktop they save everything to at home.
-Everything's in one place, never mind the app drawer icon in their dock.

-Because everything important's in one place, these users spend little time digging through apps they don't frequently use in their app drawer.
+Because everything important is in one place, these users spend little time digging through apps they don't frequently use in their app drawer.
 It keeps some users focused on the apps they need to use, rather than getting sucked in by an app that catches their eye in the drawer.
 If there are widgets here, they're usually a clock, some settings toggles, and maybe a weather widget.

 These layouts may look chaotic to the untrained eye, but to the user who set them, everything has a place and they know where that place is.
 When theming a heavy home screen like these, stick to simple wallpapers without a single area of focus.
 Icon packs are especially important here as the screen is covered in apps.
 If you use a lot of obscure apps that are unlikely to be themed in icon packs, alternative icons and filters for unthemed icons matter.

-2. Minimalist home screens
+Minimalist home screens

-Sometimes, the home screen will be completely clear, just a small array of apps in the dock and a wallpaper that's easy on the eyes.
+Sometimes, their home screen will be completely clear, just a small array of apps in the dock and a wallpaper that's easy on the eyes.
 Maybe there's a single widget at the top with the time and weather, or maybe another row of apps above the dock, but that's it.
 While this makes it easier to find the few apps that are there, this does mean that you'll dip into your app drawer more often, so app drawer organization becomes much more important.

 Folders allow many of us to cheat, giving us a clean look on the home screen while still offering more apps outside the app drawer.
 When theming a lean home screen, you have much more freedom with your wallpaper, as that will be the most prominent element on your screen.